 Small problems can become big ones if they're left untreated.

-The RY2X2, an infrared asphalt heater and all-in-one maintenance machine, prevents that from happening by handling almost all of them.
+The Mini Infrared Asphalt Heater is an all-in-one maintenance machine.
 It reheats the asphalt to make it malleable again.
 Alligator cracking, small potholes, and damage around drainage areas become quick fixes.

-Add the RY2X2 to your garage, and you'll be making asphalt repairs like a pro.
+Add the infrared heater to your garage, and you'll be making asphalt repairs like a pro.

 Small potholes (baseball sized or less?)
 Asphalt Seams?
 Drainage repairs?
 Alligator cracking?
 You don't need to replace the asphalt - you can reheat and rejuvenate it!
 Oil spots eating away at your asphalt surface?
 Burn them off with the infrared heater and you'll preserve pavement and improve the look, too!